 Serving: Their own house blend, plus seasonal guest roasts

 Ever popular, the Cheltenham branch of West Country chain Boston Tea Party is everything a modern cafe should be.
 There’s no takeaway coffee here, as they’ve ditched single-use.
 Instead, enjoy a variety of roasts inside and get some brunch too.
+The Eggs Benedict is good as is the West Country Breakfast.

 At home –